zyb2ww/drm-tip/dim.rst

 for-each-workdir *command*
 --------------------------
-Run the given command in all active workdirs including the main repository under
+Run the given command in all active workdirs including the main linux kernel repository under \$DIM_REPO.
-\$DIM_REPO.

 COMMANDS FOR MAINTAINERS
 ========================